Yoast/developer-docs/docs/development/environment/setup-windows.md

 A list if [useful commands](https://github.com/Yoast/JavaScript#useful-commands) are also available.

 ## Now what?
-After you've cloned the repositories, you can navigate to `basic.wordpress.test` in your browser to see the development environment.
+After you've cloned the repositories, you can navigate to `basic.WordPress.test` in your browser to see the development environment.
 Open the plugin directory in your IDE and you should be ready to develop!